schauder/schauder.github.io/_posts/2018/2018-03-14-dont-use-localdatetime.md

 Sure enough `LocalDateTime` doesn't include any time zone information.
 So what is the problem?
-Lets take a look in the documentation:
+Let's take a look at the documentation:

 > `LocalDateTime` is an immutable date-time object that represents a date-time,
     often viewed as year-month-day-hour-minute-second.